Found your services to be excellent and my solicitor kept me well informed on everything. I found her to be polite, friendly and very professional.

 Mention has been made in the press of an approximate figure of £3000 per claimant.
 Whilst this may be a reasonable estimate, it cannot at present be confirmed as an accurate assessment of the level of damages that owners may be able to claim.

-At Jefferies, we have set up a dedicated team to help owners of the affected cars claim from VW and have had a strong response from people who are interested in claiming.
+At Jefferies, we have set up a dedicated team of solicitors to help owners of the affected cars claim from VW and have had a strong response from people who are interested in taking legal action.

 Until the hearing in October has taken place, however, it will be unclear exactly how compensation claims against Volkswagen are likely to proceed.
 We will be then able to provide a full update to our clients including details of how the likely costs of making a claim can be funded (e.g. no win-no fee, etc.)